Discover more from Writer Everlasting

 The More tab looks like this when you open it:

-The only one I’ve ever used is the divider.
-You may find uses for the others, and, again, I’d suggest playing around with them to see what they can do.
+I’ve only ever used Divider and Footnote (Footnote is kind of fun.
+Just click on it at the end of the sentence you want to, um, footnote, and it’ll take you to the bottom of the page, where you can insert that part you didn’t want to add above but needed to put somewhere.)
+You may find uses for the others.
+Again, I’d suggest playing around with them to see what they can do.
 Don’t be afraid to touch things around here.
 Nothing is breakable.
 It can all be put back together.

 This is what it looks like: